cimm/omabox/readme.md

 ## License

 The snap itself, imv, and the [B2](https://github.com/Backblaze/B2_Command_Line_Tool) application are all MIT licensed.
-The icon is by [DesignBite](https://designbite.in/) and [CCBY](https://creativecommons.org/licenses/by/3.0/us/legalcode) licensed.